15 Most Expensive Yachts In The World | 2025 Edition

 The superyacht has a total of eight decks with 13 guest suites and a private owner’s deck.
 Amenities include a gym, a spa, an entertainment center, and a basketball court.
 Moreover, it has not one but two helipads.

-‘Octopus’ was designed by Espen Oeino and Seatle-based interior designer Jonathan Quinn Barnett.
+‘Octopus’ was designed by Espen Oeino and Seattle-based interior designer Jonathan Quinn Barnett.
 During its construction, Paul Allen asked the designers to build a vessel capable of conducting long expeditions and even rescue operations on top of having leisure amenities onboard.

-It is equipped with two mini-submarines and a remotely operated underwater vehicle or ROV for underwater research and rescue operations.
+It is equipped with two mini-submarines and a remotely operated underwater vehicle, or ROV, for underwater research and rescue operations.

-- Length: 126 meters
+• Length: 126 meters

-- Volume: 9,932 gt
+• Volume: 9,932 gt

-- Maximum Speed: 19 knots (35 km/h)
+• Maximum Speed: 19 knots (35 km/h)

 More To Know